If you’re ready to achieve your weight loss goals without a fad diet, flexible dieting may sound like the perfect solution.

 One of the “benefits” of the flexible dieting approach is that it does not say you’re bad for eating, say, cake.
 It says, you want cake?
 Eat the cake!

 Studies have shown us that when we restrict specific foods – like a cupcake – it’s going to lead to us going overboard and eating those foods in a binge-like style.
 I talked about this idea in my YouTube video on eating dessert every day and why it’s NOT a bad thing (I do it!).
 The same idea applies here.
 What you restrict, you’re going to want more and likely eat it compulsively.

 Places An Emphasis On Fiber

-When I did a test calculation based on the IIFYM fiber guidelines it came out to ~25g of fiber per day, which is actually pretty in line with what is recommended.
-The general recommendation if 25g per day for women, 38 for men, or 14g per 1,000 calories.
+When I did a test calculation based on the IIFYM fiber guidelines it came out to ~25g of fiber per day, which is actually pretty in line with what is recommended by health care professionals.

 Adjusting Macronutrient Intake Can Be Helpful For Certain Disease States